Maryland Constitution of 1776: Declaration of Rights

 The document included a Declaration of Rights.
 This, among other things, ended the position of the Church of England as the state-supported religion, and granted all Christians, including Roman Catholics, freedom of worship.
 Free blacks who met the property qualifications continued to be eligible to vote.
 The declaration was more than a bill of rights, which enunciates certain rights which are reserved to the people.
 The declaration stated that all power emanated from the people and that the governors were accountable to the people.
+Despite this statement, the Maryland government was one of the least democratic of the period.
+While the power of the government came from a wider group of people, they were all mainly very wealthy and not representative of the population as a whole.
+The Declaration of Rights also separated the executive, legislative, and judicial branches of government.

 Creation of government

+Before the 1776 constitution, Maryland had a very simple form of government without separate branches for legislative, executive, and judicial power.
 The 1776 constitution defined the Maryland General Assembly, a bicameral legislature consisting of the Maryland House of Delegates and Maryland State Senate.
 It acknowledged the power of county governments in administering their own affairs, and called for separate treasurers and land registrars on Maryland's Eastern and Western Shores.
 The constitution stipulated that new amendments could be passed by two consecutive sessions of the house of delegates.

+Fears of Concentrations of Power

+The American Revolution caused many citizens to fear a powerful executive similar to the king of England.
+This caused many states, Maryland included, to try to step away from having concentrations of power at the top of the system.
+In order to combat this, Maryland had a much weaker governor under their new constitution.
+The governor had no veto power and could not make any major decisions on his own.The Governor was elected every year and was able to serve three terms before being required to step down.
+In the event that someone served as Governor for all three terms, they had to wait four years before being allowed to run again.
+The Governor also had a council of advisors.
+Together, the Governor and advisors appointed most of the positions in the state and county.
+Continuing the trend of giving more power to the people, Maryland followed the other states in allowing the legislative branch to have more authority than was previously delegated.